 A research allowance of up to $4,000 may be offered.
 Research allowances defray costs related to materials and travel to attend conferences needed for the fellow to complete research while in residence at the Smithsonian.
 All fellow applicants who anticipate a need for a research allowance should include a research budget and justification with their application.
 The research allowance should not include costs for one-time relocation to the Smithsonian which is awarded separately.
 All materials purchased with the research allowance are the property of the Big Ten Academic Alliance.

 Fellows will receive health insurance in accordance with university plans.
 As part of the Smithsonian contribution, the Smithsonian will provide an allowance for the Fellow to maintain university health insurance.
-The allowance will provide $600 for the cost of university health insurance
+The allowance will provide $600/year (or an amount pro-rated accordingly) for the cost of university health insurance

 The Smithsonian’s contributions to each Fellow’s stipend, allowances and health insurance will be transferred to each Fellow’s university after that university submits an invoice to the Smithsonian for the Smithsonian’s portion of costs.

 The Big Ten Academic Alliance universities will administer all the fellowship funds withholding taxes when required in accordance with their practices for fellowship awards.
 The university shall maintain full and accurate financial records relating to Big Ten Academic Alliance Smithsonian Fellowship payments.

 Only students currently enrolled in one of the Big Ten Academic Alliance member universities are eligible.
 Students must have completed all course work for their programs, and must have been admitted into doctoral candidacy and satisfied all requirements except completion of the dissertation by the time their appointment begins in order to qualify.
 The program is open to US citizens and Non-US citizens.
 Applicants whose native language is not English are expected to have the ability to write and converse fluently in English.
 All application materials must be presented in English.